coreos/fedora-coreos-tracker/internals/README-initramfs.md

 SELinux policy is loaded in the real root.
 This means that every file we create in the initramfs must be relabeled.
 See this code: https://github.com/coreos/fedora-coreos-config/blob/testing-devel/overlay.d/05core/usr/lib/dracut/modules.d/40ignition-ostree/coreos-relabel

+# Networking

+By default, the initramfs does not try to enable networking if it's not needed.
+This is important in the live ISO case.
+Software may request networking if they require it.
+For example, if Ignition detects a config which requires the network, it writes a stamp file at `/run/ignition/neednet` which we then detect and translate into `rd.neednet=1` via `coreos-enable-network.service`.
+For any other situation in which FCOS needs networking, we should add a triggering condition to that service.
+In the future if more cases are added, we may provide a cleaner API which does not require continuously expanding this list.

+For more details of the design, see https://github.com/coreos/fedora-coreos-tracker/issues/460.

+Actually configuring the network in the initramfs is discussed in depth in the project [documentation](https://docs.fedoraproject.org/en-US/fedora-coreos/sysconfig-network-configuration/).

 # Reprovisioning the root

 A big recent effort is [reprovisioning the root filesystem](https://github.com/coreos/fedora-coreos-tracker/issues/94).
 This will make the "subsequent" boot path work differently based on configuration.